Developer effort (FTEs)

 How is effort measured in Swarmia?

 FTEs reflect the number of hours worked by all employees in an organization.
 This means that each full-time developer is allocated one FTE per month.
-Swarmia considers GitHub and issue tracker activities to distribute this monthly effort across the issues and pull requests the developer has worked on, including commits created, pull requests opened, pull request reviews, and comments.
+Swarmia considers GitHub activities to distribute this monthly effort across the issues and pull requests the developer has worked on, including commits created, pull requests opened, pull request reviews, and comments.

 Activities are weighted differently, with pull requests and commits counted more heavily than reviews and comments.